Official visit to Pakistan

-Alexander Lukashenko and Nawaz Sharif passed a joint statement to highlight the prospects of bilateral relations and reaffirm the need to promote and deepen them in the best interests of Belarus and Pakistan.
+Aleksandr Lukashenko and Nawaz Sharif passed a joint statement to highlight the prospects of bilateral relations and reaffirm the need to promote and deepen them in the best interests of Belarus and Pakistan.

 In Islamabad the Belarusian head of state met with Pakistan President Mamnoon Hussain and Speaker of the National Assembly of Pakistan Sardar Sadiq.
 The two meetings praised the high level of Belarus-Pakistan cooperation and the resolution of the two countries to do their best to strengthen partnership in trade, economy, science, culture, education, and other fields.